Learning with Unmasked Tokens Drives Stronger Vision Learners: Experiment

-\paragraph{Pre-training setup.} We follow the identical ImageNet-1K~\cite{imagenet} pre-training protocol\footnote{We use the publicly available codebase in \url{https://github.com/facebookresearch/mae}}~\cite{mae}.
+We follow the identical ImageNet-1K~\cite{imagenet} pre-training protocol\footnote{We use the public codebase in \url{https://github.com/facebookresearch/mae}}~\cite{mae}.
 Our model is pre-trained for 1600 epochs with 40 warmup epochs, batch size of 4096, and input resolution of 224$\times$224.
 We use AdamW~\cite{loshchilov2018decoupled} with momentum (0.9, 0.999).
 The learning rate is set to $1.5\times10^{-4}$ with cosine learning rate decay~\cite{loshchilov2017sgdr}.
 We adopt a layer-wise learning rate decay of 0.65.
-We set a mask ratio for Eq.~\eqref{eq:mim_loss} to 0.75, a momentum decay rate $\tau$ in the target network to 0.996, and the weight of our global guidance loss ($\alpha$ in Eq.~\eqref{eq:ours}) to 1.0 and 0.25 for the ViT-S/16 and ViT-B/16 architectures, respectively.
+We set a mask ratio for Eq.~\eqref{eq:mim_loss} to 0.75, a momentum decay rate $\tau$ in the target network to 0.996, and the weight of our broader contextualization loss ($\alpha$ in Eq.~\eqref{eq:ours}) to 1.0 and 0.25 for the ViT-S/16 and ViT-B/16 architectures, respectively.
 We employ the simple resized crop~\cite{touvron2022deit} for geometric augmentation, color jittering, and the three augment~\cite{touvron2021deit} consists of Gaussian blur, grayscale, and solarization.
 All models are pre-trained using 8 V100-32GB GPUs.